Libya–Turkey relations: Libyan conflict

 On 2 January 2020, Turkey's parliament approved a bill to deploy troops into Libya to back the UN-recognised government in the capital, after forces loyal to Haftar, a rival administration, launched an offensive.
 The legislation passed with a 325–184 vote, however the details of the deployment have yet to be revealed in terms of amount and timing.
 On 6 January, Turkish troops began moving into Libya.
 On 8 January 2020, after talks between presidents Tayyip Erdogan and Russia's Vladimir Putin (which supports Haftar's force) in Istanbul, Turkey and Russia urged all parties in Libya to declare a ceasefire at midnight on 12 January.

 On 8 December 2020, the House of Representatives forces intercepted a Turkish ship which carries medicine.

 On 27 December 2020, Turkish Defence Minister, Hulusi Akar, warned Khalifa Haftar and his forces based in eastern Libya, would be viewed as “legitimate targets” if they attempted to attack Turkish forces in the region.

 In May 2021, the Libyan Foreign Minister Najla Mangoush in a press conference alongside the Turkish Foreign Minister, Mevlut Cavusoglu, called Turkey to comply with the UN resolutions and withdraw the Turkish troops and mercenaries.
 The Turkish Foreign Minister responded that the military forces were present under a training agreement reached with the previous government.

+In November 2025, Erdoğan told Libyan Prime Minister Dbeibah that Turkey is "closely monitoring" developments in Libya and "will continue to do its part to ensure security and stability."
+Erdoğan emphasized the importance of cooperation between the two countries in various fields, particularly energy, and stated that they would continue their joint efforts to protect their rights and interests in the Eastern Mediterranean.